carterprince/universe/README.md

 Lets you model and explore the entire universe.
 Based on [Orteil's Nested](http://orteil.dashnet.org/nested).

-I want to rewrite this in a compiled language soon for easier releases.
+I want to rewrite this in a compiled language soon to make it easier to release binaries.
 Stay tuned.

 # How to run